Warrenton Presbyterian Church (Abbeville, South Carolina): 1895-1951

+1952-1978

 When Ogletree left in 1952, he was replaced by Allen B. Wells, who served until 1954.
 Wells was followed by the Reverend Roy Coker.

 The Reverend Roy Coker led the Warrenton Church into a period of growth.
 Work on a new Sanctuary began in 1957.
 The church was completed in 1960 at the cost of $22,000.
 The first service held in the sanctuary was the funeral of Mr. James C. Morris (February 6, 1960).

 At the departure of Rev. Coker, two seminary students from Erskine Theological Seminary, Frank Neil and George McGill, began providing alternating preaching services at the rural church.

-The Reverend Bob Pettit was called to serve the Warrenton Church in January, 1962.
-When he left late in 1965, the church called Timothy Fortner as a regular supply to serve until a full-time pastor could be secured.
-Sidney Ayer was called in 1967, while construction on a manse or parsonage was still being completed.
-During his ministry the church reached its highest membership, 151 members.
+The Reverend Bob Pettit started to serve the Warrenton Church in January 1962.
+When he left late in 1965, the church employed Timothy Fortner as a regular supply to serve until a full-time pastor could be secured.
+Sidney Ayer was started in 1967, while construction on a manse or parsonage was still being completed.
+During his ministry, the church reached its highest membership, 151 members.

 After Ayer, Charles Brown, Marion Canfield, and M.A.
 Durant served the church.

-In 1978, Charles W. Davenport was called to serve as pastor.
+In 1978, Charles W. Davenport began to serve as pastor.
 During his ministry, the Session and Diaconate combined into a single unicameral Session.

+100th anniversary

-When Davenport left in 1983, the church called Maynard Pittendreigh as pastor.
+When Davenport left in 1983, the church hired Maynard Pittendreigh as pastor.
 During his ministry, the buildings were refurbished, including the addition of a choir room and a museum.
 The church celebrated its 100th anniversary and a history of the church was written by Pittendreigh.
 A Presbyterian People was published by Commercial Press in 1986.
 The church also elected and ordained its first female elder, Helen Bosler.